clastix/kamaji/README.md

 With this solution, the resiliency is guaranteed by the usual `etcd` mechanism, and the pods' count remains under control, so it solves the main goal of resiliency and costs optimization.
 The trade-off here is that we have to operate an external `etcd` cluster and manage the access to be sure that each tenant cluster uses only its data.
 Also, there are limits in size in `etcd`, defaulted to 2GB and configurable to a maximum of 8GB.
 We’re solving this issue by pooling multiple `etcd` and sharding the tenant control planes.

 ## Use cases
-Kamaji project has been initially started as a solution for actual and common problems such as minimizing the Total Cost of Ownership - TCO while running Kubernetes at scale.
+Kamaji project has been initially started as a solution for actual and common problems such as minimizing the Total Cost of Ownership while running Kubernetes at scale.
 However, it can open a wider range of use cases.
 Here are a few:

 ### Managed Kubernetes
 Enabling companies to provide Cloud Native Infrastructure with ease by introducing a strong separation of concerns between management and workloads.
 Centralize clusters management, monitoring, and observability by leaving developers to focus on the applications, increase productivity and reduce operational costs.